 - Employees enroll in payroll deduction plans to prepay transit fares on a before-tax basis.

 - Employees save on FICA and Federal and State payroll and income taxes on the amount established for transit fare media purchase.
-(Consult our Savings Estimator for more details.)
+(See Savings Estimator)

 - Employer's payroll cost is reduced.
 Payroll taxes do not apply to the amount set aside, since it's treated as a benefit.